alexandrosk/marketplace-app/README.md

 ### All contributions are welcome! 🙏
 Refactor as much as you want, add new features, fix bugs, etc.
-Since this was done as a demo
+Since this was done as a demo and PoC for most of the time I didn't focus on the code quality and structure.

 ## Description 📝
 This is a shopify app that allows you to create a multivendor marketplace.